The Faithful Hussar: Origin and history

 A source claims, that in the estate of Caspar Josef Carl von Mylius (1749–1831) a handwritten version of the text from 1781 was found, that Mylius brought from Austria to Cologne.
 The proof was found after his death in 1831.
 This version is supposedly the oldest ever.
 Since this version has not been published, the exact wording and the correspondence with later versions cannot currently be verified.

 In 1808 Achim von Arnim and Clemens Brentano in the third volume of their collection Des Knaben Wunderhorn published a version of the text under the title "Die gute Sieben" (The good seven).
-Achim von Arnim had compiled from this text from five different versions, that had been recorded by Bernhard Joseph Docen, Auguste Pattberg, Bettina von Arnim and two unknown senders.
+Achim von Arnim had compiled this text from five different versions, that had been recorded by Bernhard Joseph Docen, Auguste Pattberg, Bettina von Arnim and two unknown senders.

 In 1816 Johann Gustav Gottlieb Büsching first published a melody to the song, that has been recorded by Carl Hohnbaum in Franconia, which does not match today's popular tune.

 In Münsterische Geschichten (1825) we find a version similar in wording to the now popular one.
 In 1856 Ludwig Erk in the first edition of his collection Deutscher Liederhort published three different versions of the song.
 The 1893 version of the same collection compiled by Franz Magnus Böhme contains seven different versions of the text and five different melodies.